bowenXuu/Traj_tracking/README.md

 ---
 **Function 2**

-Take off from any location and control the drone movement according to the pre-recorded trajectory information after take-off
+Take off from any location and control the MAV movement according to the pre-recorded trajectory information after take-off
 ```bash
 rosrun Traj_tracking traj_ctl
 ```